-Portugal has long been a favorite of expats from Great Britain and other European countries, but it has only recently begun to attract more attention in the U.S. and Canada.
+Portugal has long been a favorite of expats from Great Britain and other European countries, but it has only recently begun to attract more attention in the US and Canada.

 Low cost of living is not the only benefit Portugal offers.
 It also offers beautiful landscapes and architecture.
 The Algarve region at the southern end of Portugal boasts some of the best beaches in Europe.
 High-speed internet is available in 90% of the country and 4G service in 95%.
 Portugal has been rated the 17th safest country in the world.

 Portugal’s location at the southwest corner of the European continent means that you will have to travel farther to reach destinations beyond Spain, but you can still travel freely to most of the rest of Europe.
-Once you become a resident of Portugal, you can travel visa-free to all 26 European countries in the Schengen area.
+Once you become a resident of Portugal, you can travel visa-free to all 26 European countries in the Schengen Area.

 Three areas are particularly worthy of your consideration: Lisbon, Porto, and the Algarve.
 Aside from these three, there are numerous mid-sized cities along the coast from Lisbon to Porto that seem charming.